ArashPartow/strtk/readme.txt

+[CAPABILITIES]
+The StrTk library has the following capabilities:
+ * Generic string tokenizer and token iterators
+ * Fast Split routines
+ * User specified delimiter and splitter policies (simple and regex based etc.)
+ * Conversions between data and hex and base-64
+ * In-place removal and replace routines
+ * Wild-card matching and globbing
+ * Search and Replace
+ * Fast token grid and Comma Separated Values (CSV and DSV) processing
+ * Extremely fast String to Integer, Double and other POD conversions
+ * Extensible string processing templates and algorithms (eg: combinatorics and randomizations)
+ * Prefix tree and Bloom filter structures for efficient string matching and testing
+ * Fast and simple-to-use binary serialization
+ * Seamless integration with STL and Boost
+ * Easy to use wrappers of common string processing usage patterns
+ * Single header file solution requires no installation or building

 [COPYRIGHT NOTICE]
 Free  use  of  the  String  Toolkit  Library  is  permitted  under the guidelines and  in accordance  with the  most current  version of  the